-The configuration is continuously being fine-tuned and ongoing field testing improves survey results and understanding of the phenomena associated with the loop shape (Malo Lalande, et al., unpublished).
+The configuration is being constantly fine-tuned and field testing is ongoing to improve survey results and to better understand the phenomena associated with the loop shape (Malo Lalande, et al., unpublished).
+Over 100 surveys have been carried out throughout the Canadian Shield.
+New challenging environments will also be surveyed using the InfiniTEM[®] to discover more deeply buried and steeply dipping conductors.